henkjannl/RoomThermostat/README.md

 The ```All day away``` scenario means that the setpoint temperature will remain low throughout the day.

-Then select ```More days``` button multiple times in the next menu until the message says there are 5 'All day away'-days, ending on Monday:
+Then select ```More days``` button multiple times in the next menu until the message says there are 5 'All day away'-days, ending on Saturday:

 <p align="center">
   <img src="02 User interface\Example - holiday\Step 3.png" alt="events and messages" width="401"/>